 When you’re deciding between these two types of materials for your garage door, there are several things you’ll have to consider.
 Questions you should ask yourself include:

 - What is my budget?
-While prices vary depending on the specific model and unique feature of each garage door, steel tends to be more expensive than aluminum.
-However, higher-quality aluminum doors can rival steel in price, and steel is a bit more durable, so it may be the better value over time.
+While prices vary depending on each garage door’s specific model and unique feature, steel tends to be more expensive than aluminum.
+However, higher-quality aluminum doors can rival steel in price, and steel is a bit more durable, so it may have better value over time.